Anlgers who have fished Lake Erie tributaties for many years all agree that seasonal patterns do exist.

 Early season: Throw lures along the lakeshore where tributaries enter Lake Erie; fly fish small egg patterns, nymph tandems, small buggers; fish single eggs under a float; fish egg sacs or skein sacs with floaters on the bottom.

-Mid-Season: All "early season" suggestions; black or white jigs under a float; skein bags drifted on the bottom; fish Gulp minnows under a float.
+Mid-Season: All "early season" suggestions; black or white jigs under a float; skein bags drifted on the bottom; fish Gulp and Power minnows under a float.

-Winter Season: Jigs under a float - color and size varies year to year; single eggs and egg sacs.
+Winter Season: Jigs under a float - color and size varies year to year; single eggs, egg sacs, and minnows.

 Spring Season: All "early season" suggestions and all "mid-season" suggestions.
 When the water is off color, you cannot beat egg sacs.